Juneo-io/juneogo/api/health/service.md

 ```

 In this example returned results will contain global health checks and health checks that are
-related to subnetID `29uVeLPJB1eQJkzRemU8g8wZDw5uJRqpab5U2mX9euieVwiEbL`.
+related to supernetID `29uVeLPJB1eQJkzRemU8g8wZDw5uJRqpab5U2mX9euieVwiEbL`.

-**Note:** This filtering can show healthy results even if the node is unhealthy in other Chains/Subnets.
+**Note:** This filtering can show healthy results even if the node is unhealthy in other Chains/Supernets.

 In order to filter results by multiple tags, use multiple `tag` query parameters.
-For example, to filter health results by subnetID `29uVeLPJB1eQJkzRemU8g8wZDw5uJRqpab5U2mX9euieVwiEbL` and
+For example, to filter health results by supernetID `29uVeLPJB1eQJkzRemU8g8wZDw5uJRqpab5U2mX9euieVwiEbL` and
 `28nrH5T2BMvNrWecFcV3mfccjs6axM1TVyqe79MCv2Mhs8kxiY` use the following query:

 ```sh
 curl 'http://localhost:9650/ext/health?tag=29uVeLPJB1eQJkzRemU8g8wZDw5uJRqpab5U2mX9euieVwiEbL&tag=28nrH5T2BMvNrWecFcV3mfccjs6axM1TVyqe79MCv2Mhs8kxiY'
 ```

-The returned results will include health checks for both subnetIDs as well as global health checks.
+The returned results will include health checks for both supernetIDs as well as global health checks.

 ### Endpoints